Skip to content ↓

 Our school library was relaunched in March 2019.
 We held a competition and the children were challenged to think of a name for this room.
 As you will see, this is a real multi-purpose room and so the winning name was 'The Hive' which is a great name for this space.
 Our launch day was on World Book Day and we all dressed up, had a 'Big Booky Breakfast' with a breakfast provided in a sandwich bag from local store 'Budgens' in Wraxall.
 We raised money to fund books for our new library and also to fund books in other countries.
 We also shared books across age groups, had a special bee-shaped celebration cake and got to spend some time exploring our 'new' room.

 Reading is such an important part of everyday life.
 We wanted this space to be appealing and comfortable and it has become a room that the children really enjoy spending time in.
 This special room is used to support our learning in lots of different ways.
-Following Covid-19 we have now been able to reopen the library and we now have an open library visit twice every week where we can change our library book and choose a new one.
 We are really fortunate that we have a regular supply of new and high quality books thanks to the support of the FWSA and also our fundraising through our second hand book sales.
-We also use this room for small group work, music lessons and even school lunch!